 After you slowly get up from the massage table, your focus on relaxation and rejuvenation shouldn’t abruptly end at the studio.
 To leave a lasting impression on your mind and body of what it feels like to be loose, relaxed and unwound, it’s important to schedule downtime at home after your massage so you can continue to consciously focus on healing your mind and body.

-We don't recommend going back to work or heading to the gym following a massage, but rather taking time out for yourself.
-In fact, we give the following health and wellness post-massage tips to all of our clients:
+Haas doesn’t recommend going back to work or heading to the gym following a massage, but rather taking time out for yourself.
+In fact, she gives the following health and wellness post-massage tips to all of her clients: